 William Kentridge’s The Head and the Load brings to light the experiences of 1.5 million African porters during the First World War.
 Seema Syeda reports.
 The past year has seen a whole raft of performance art, poignant memoir, and academic enquiry proliferate across the world stage in commemoration of the centenary of the end of the […]

 Author: Seema Syeda

-The September issue of MHM, the British military history magazine, is now on sale.
+The October issue of MHM, the British military history magazine, is now on sale.
 To subscribe to the magazine, click here.
 To subscribe to the digital archive, click here.
-In this issue: De Ruyter: the Dutch Nelson?
-Our special this time revisits the swashbuckling era of 17th-century naval warfare, when the Dutch – not the British – ruled the […]
+In this issue: TUNISIA 1943: A bigger victory than Stalingrad?
+Andrew Mulholland argues that Tunisia may have been a greater defeat for the Axis than Stalingrad.
+Not only was the […]

-Last month, we asked you to think of something appropriately witty for this photograph from our feature on John Brown and the theory of slave revolt, published in this month’s issue of Military History Monthly.
-WINNER We are delighted to announce that the winner of this month’s caption competition is David Parkin, with ‘Stop lads!
-He […]
+Last month, we asked you to think of something appropriately witty for this image from our feature on the Battle of Tunis, 1943, published in the October issue of Military History Monthly.
+We are delighted to announce the winners.
+WINNER ‘Unfortunately for those down below, the Field Marshal had decided to go Half Monty that day.’ – […]

 Three lucky readers have the chance to win a Historic Warbirds calendar, published by Workman.
 Battles that altered the course of history.
 Missions that made servicemen into heroes.
 Aircraft that brought the Allies to victory.
 From the renowned military experts at Osprey Publishing, an awe-inspiring and ingeniously designed new calendar explores military aircraft from 1939 to […]

 Teddy Cutler reflects on the magic and madness of the First World War in a review of Square Rounds, now showing at Finborough Theatre, London.
 Throughout the second act of Square Rounds, Tony Harrison’s play that was first staged at the National Theatre in October 1992, the characters speak, and sometimes sing, a curious refrain. […]